 Council has an agreement with the City of Port Lincoln to use their animal pound.
-Dogs seized are advertised on Council's website, the Council office notice board and two notice boards in the town to ensure visibility to the public out of working hours.
+Dogs seized are advertised on Council's website, Council's social media pages, the Council office notice board and two notice boards in the town to ensure visibility to the public out of working hours.
 This assists in ensuring dogs are returned to their owners as soon as possible.